-I am in the process of editing a script and moving through the swamp of it’s structure and I decided to start another script on the side to keep my writing chops fresh.
+I am in the process of editing a script and moving through the swamp of its structure and I decided to start another script on the side to keep my writing chops fresh.

 I began working on an idea that has been around for a while now and found myself slogging through it immediately.
-Fortunately, I immediately knew the reason was because too much detail had formed and I couldn’t deviate too far from the plan without blowing the whole thing.
+Fortunately, I immediately knew the reason was that too much detail had formed and I couldn’t deviate too far from the plan without blowing the whole thing.

 So, I put it to the side and started fresh this morning on a new one.
 No plan or idea; I am starting from scratch and open to discovering it along the way.

 I think this is an important and healthy thing for writing.
 I hate to hold too tightly to The Idea or to The Structure.
-I like to be able to write freely and let whatever happen.
+I like to be able to write freely and let whatever happens.
 If I feel like killing off my main character, I will damn well do it.

 But, I need to commit myself to it.
 I am not one for writing exercises.
 Everything I write has to be considered a possible product, no matter how crazy or outlandish it becomes.
 So, therefore, I have to see the writing all the way to a full script.
 And if this is a new experience for you, you feel what little effort it actually takes to get to the end of 120 pages (more on this for another day).

-If you find yourself in a slump, not doing the work, commit yourself to fill 120 pages with whatever comes to mind.
+If you find yourself in a slump, not doing the work, commit yourself to filling 120 pages with whatever comes to mind.
 Push it through to the end and be willing to let anything happen.
 I also describe my first experience doing this as “the kitchen sink” script.